Design and Sensitivity of the Radio Neutrino Observatory in Greenland (RNO-G)

 \subsection{Sensitivity to diffuse flux}

-Fig.~\ref{fig:sensitivities_RNO} shows the expected 90\%~CL upper limit to an all-flavor flux for 5 years of operation, assuming a 67\% duty cycle, as expected under only solar power.
+Fig.~\ref{fig:sensitivities_RNO} shows the expected 90\%~CL upper limit to an all-flavor flux for 5 years of operation of the full 35 station array, assuming a 67\% duty cycle, as expected under only solar power.
 This is using effective volumes for an isotropic all-sky flux and full-decade energy bins.
 See \cite{NuRadioMC} for more details on the $\mathrm{V_{eff}}$ calculation, and the inclusion of the interaction length to convert from $\mathrm{A_{eff}}$ to $\mathrm{V_{eff}}$.

 We have applied the Feldman-Cousins method \cite{Feldman:1997qc} for no detected events and zero background.
 The zero background assumption is justified as a first approximation, as according to Table~\ref{tab:muon_numbers}, we expect $\sim 0.58$~detected muons over the full energy range for five years of operation time (using SIBYLL 2.3C for signal generation and a $2\sigma_\textrm{noise}$ proxy).